How does a search engine use information from anchor text in links pointed to pages?

 Rather than describing this process step-by-step, I’m pointing out some of the key terms, and some of the processes that it covers.
-I’ve skipped over a few aspects of the patents that increase the speed and efficiency of the process, such as partitioning, and the incremental addition of data through a few processes.
+I’ve skipped over a few aspects of the patent that increase the speed and efficiency of the process, such as partitioning, and the incremental addition of data through a few processes.

 Epochs – a predetermined period of time, such as a day, in which events in this process take place.